Get Glasgow Moving is a grassroots public transport campaign founded in 2016 by local people.

 - any measures or initiatives that will improve, expand and better integrate Greater Glasgow’s active travel infrastructure and public transport network.

-- To be an open and inclusive Group, which does not tolerate any form of discrimination against women; black, Asian and minority ethnic people; people who identify as having a disability; people from the LGBT+ community; or people from working-class backgrounds.
+2.4 To be an open and inclusive Group, which does not tolerate any form of discrimination against people with protected characteristics as defined in the Equality Act 2010, or against people from different socio-economic backgrounds.

 The Group shall have the power to do anything that will properly further the foregoing objectives; in particular